anisarif/HomeAutomation/README.md

 ### Devices

 1. Navigate to the devices directory: `cd HomeAutomation/Devices`
-2. Open the files in the Arduino IDE
+2. Connect the board to setup
-3. Connect the board
+3. Open the files in the Arduino IDE
-4. Run the backend: `flask run`
+4. Compile and Upload the sketch into the board

 ## Features